tmtsoftware/esw-ts/docs/src/main/index.md

  It is recommended to use giter8 template [`esw-ui-template.g8`](https://github.com/tmtsoftware/esw-ui-template.g8)  to get started with building web application.

- `esw-ts` is comes pre-packaged as a dependency in the template.
+ `esw-ts` comes pre-packaged as a dependency in the template.
 You can skip the installation step and make use of the services directly in the application.
 [Jump to library features](#features)

 ### Installation